csc-training/geocomputing/python/puhti/README.md

 ### Array job

-[Array jobs](https://docs.csc.fi/computing/running/array-jobs/) are one way of taking advantage of Puhti's parallel processing capabilities.
-Array jobs are useful when same code is executed many times for different datasets or with different parameters without the need to change the Python code.
-In GIS context a typical use case would be to run some model on study area split into multiple files where output from one file doesn't have an impact on result of an other area.

 In the array job example the idea is that the Python script will run one process for every given input file as opposed to running a for loop within the script.
 That means that the Python script has to read the file to be processed from commandline  argument.

 * [02_array/array_job_example.sh](02_array/array_job_example.sh) array job batch file.
 Changes compared to simple serial job:
     * `--array` parameter is used to tell how many jobs to start.
 Value 1-3 in this case means that `$SULRM_ARRAY_TASK_ID` variable will be from 1 to 3.
-With `sed` read first three lines from our `image_path_list.txt` file and start a job for each input file.
+We can use `sed` to read the first three lines from our `image_path_list.txt` file and start a job for each input file.
 	* Output from each job is written to `array_job_out_<array_job_id>.txt` and `array_job_err_<array_job_id>.txt` files.
 	* Memory and time allocations are per job.
 	* The image name is provided as an argument in the batch job script to the Python script.